Metanoia: Transformation Through AIDS Archives and Activism

 Metanoia: Transformation Through AIDS Archives and Activism is an archival examination of community-based responses to the ongoing AIDS crisis in America.
 The exhibition’s title is of Greek origin and expresses the possibility of change through transformation.
 Metanoia demonstrates that HIV/AIDS is a powerful agent of change and that transformation happens through community, activism, words, sex, care, and the materials that document these human efforts.

-Metanoia is curated from holdings from ONE Archives at the USC Libraries (ONE Archives), as well as those of The Center Archive’s holdings.
-The show centers primarily on the contributions and experiences of Black cis and trans women, and cis and trans women of color who have always been at the forefront of movement work, but who are often found at the margins of AIDS archives, art shows, and histories.
-Locating their words, images, stories, and histories in these archives has been transformational for the curators and will be for audiences concerned with the ongoing impact of the AIDS crisis.
-Metanoia was exhibited at the Center in New York City in 2019 and the 2020 exhibition will be on view at ONE Gallery, West Hollywood.
+Metanoia is displayed over three floors of The Center in New York City and was curated from The Center Archive’s holdings as well as those of the ONE National Gay & Lesbian Archives at USC Libraries (ONE Archives).
+The exhibition centers primarily on the contributions and experiences of Black cis and trans women, and cis and trans women of color who have always been at the forefront of movement work, but who are often found at the margins of AIDS archives, art shows, and histories.
+Locating their words, images, stories and histories in these archives has been transformational for the curators, and will be for audiences concerned with the ongoing impact of the AIDS crisis.

-This exhibition is organized by the One Institute, Inc. and The Center.
-In New York (Winter 2019), it was curated by Katherine Cheairs, Alexandra Juhasz, Theodore (ted) Kerr, and Jawanza Williams for What Would an HIV Doula Do?
+Metanoia is organized by the One Institute, Inc. and The Center, and curated by Katherine Cheairs, Alexandra Juhasz, Theodore (ted) Kerr, and Jawanza Williams for What Would an HIV Doula Do?
 (WWHIVDD), a collective comprised of artists, filmmakers, writers, and activists committed to ensuring that community plays a key role in the current AIDS response.
-The Los Angeles exhibition (Winter 2020) is curated by Katherine Cheairs, Alexandra Juhasz, and Theodore (ted) Kerr.
+WWHIVDD sees a “Doula” as someone in the community who holds space for others during times of transition.
+WWHIVDD understands HIV as a series of transitions in someone’s life regardless of one’s status; that starts long before a test or diagnosis, and lasts long after someone begins treatment.